When someone gets arrested, what happens?

 - From start to finish, most bail bonds are completed in 1-2 hours

 If you call us, we will give you realistic time frames to complete your bail bond.
 We will quickly advise you if we’re unable to efficiently service your needs.
-Call us at (888) 866-8376.
+Call Alvarado Bail Bonds at 888-866-8376 to post bail in Santa Ana, CA.